davidsneighbour/components/netlification/README.md

 ## DNB Hugo Netlification

-This is a Hugo theme component with helpers for hosting your site on [Netlify](https://www.netlify.com/).
+This is a Hugo theme component with helpers for hosting your Hugo generated static site on [Netlify](https://www.netlify.com/).
+If you don't use Netlify, you DO NOT require this module.

 **Redirects:** Adds redirects via HTTP headers.
 This type of redirection is faster and SEO wise better than Hugo's method of adding `meta-refresh` commands in dedicated files.

+**CSP:** Adds Content Security Policies for improved security.

-**Headers:** Adds headers that contain content security policies, caching directives and improves security and speed.
+**Headers:** Adds headers with caching and security directives to improves security and speed.

 ### Installation